astoeckel/phd_thesis/README.md

 ![Some pages from the thesis](readme_header.jpg)

-Please find the official version of this thesis on the University of Waterloo website:
+The official version of this thesis can be downloaded from the University of Waterloo library:
 * 🎓 **Official download:** [`http://hdl.handle.net/10012/17850`](http://hdl.handle.net/10012/17850)

 Unofficial, but potentially more up-to-date versions of the document are provided in the `pdfs/` folder on GitHub:
 * 🌎 **US letter paper:** [`pdfs/astoeckel_phd_thesis_2021.pdf`](pdfs/astoeckel_phd_thesis_2021.pdf)
 * 🌍 **A4 paper:** [`pdfs/astoeckel_phd_thesis_2021_a4.pdf`](pdfs/astoeckel_phd_thesis_2021_a4.pdf)

-Experiment data, and VM and docker container images are available at the Open Science Foundation (OSF):
+Experiment data, as well as VM and docker container images are hosted by the Open Science Foundation (OSF):

 * 📌 **OSF project page** [`https://osf.io/y64xu/`](https://osf.io/y64xu/)
 * 📌 **GitHub repository** [`https://github.com/astoeckel/phd_thesis`](https://github.com/astoeckel/phd_thesis)